 The procession to the scaffold started from the pinioning room at three minutes to eight.
 It was reported Mary Ann was “ghastly pale” as she walked.
 However, she proceeded with a firm step and with her hands clasp together.
 She prayed aloud all the way to the drop where the executioner, William Calcraft, received her.

 Mary Ann Cotton was dead, and it did not take long for Madame Tussaud to determine that she was evil enough to be placed in the Chamber of Horrors where the wax figures of other murderers were on display.
-Mary Ann’s wax figure soon sat alongside such murderers as François Benjamin Courvoisier (who murdered Lord William Russell), Charlotte Winsor (better known as the “Baby Farmer” because of her murder of the infant of a servant girl) and the two Edinburgh Murderers, William Burke and William Hare (who committed a series of murders to sell bodies for dissection).
+Mary Ann’s wax figure soon sat alongside such murderers as François Benjamin Courvoisier (who murdered Lord William Russell), Charlotte Winsor (better known as the “Baby Farmer” because of her murder of a servant girl’s infant) and the two infamous Edinburgh Murderers, William Burke and William Hare (who committed a series of murders to sell bodies for dissection).
 Moreover, Madame Tussaud’s 1880 exhibition catalog stated of Mary Ann: